obewds/obewds-tw-config/docs/index.md

 npm explore @obewds/obewds-tw-config -- npm run update:config
 ```

-You should now have an updated and merged with any new defaults in a file in your root directory!
+You should now have an updated and merged `./obewds.tw.config.json` file, now with any new defaults and any customizations you've made prior, all retained in your root directory defaults config file!